dotnet/core/Documentation/microsoft-team.md

 After you join the teams:

-* Users will be able to @mention you on [.NET Core Repos](https://github.com/dotnet/core/blob/main/Documentation/core-repos.md)
+* Users will be able to @mention you on [.NET Repos](https://github.com/dotnet/core/blob/main/Documentation/core-repos.md)
 * You will be able to access to private repos we maintain
 * You will get write access to a subset of repos